Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 - tol.lambda

-A scalar (default = 1e-03) specifying the relative tolerance for the bisection stopping rule on the interval width.
+A numeric value > 0 (default = 1e-03) specifying the relative tolerance for the bisection stopping rule on the interval width.

 - maxiter.lambda